CogitatorTech/gaggle/README.md

 -- Load the Gaggle extension (only needed if you built from source) --load 'build/release/extension/gaggle/gaggle.duckdb_extension';

--- Manually, set your Kaggle credentials (or use `~/.kaggle/kaggle.json`) select gaggle_set_credentials('your-username', 'your-api-key');

 -- Get extension version
 select gaggle_version();

 -- List files in the dataset
--- (Note that if the datasets is not downloaded, it will be downloaded and cached automatically) select * from gaggle_ls('habedi/flickr-8k-dataset-clean') limit 5;
+-- (Note that if the datasets is not downloaded, it will be downloaded and cached) select * from gaggle_ls('habedi/flickr-8k-dataset-clean') limit 5;